poteto/hiring-without-whiteboards/README.md

 - [FINE](https://www.wearefine.com/careers) | Portland, OR | Small take-home challenge + follow-up discussion
 - [FireHire](https://firehire.ai) | Wilmington, USA / Remote | Soft Skills Check + Hard Skills Check with lead engineer.
 - [Firemind](https://www.firemind.io) | Maidstone, UK; London, UK; Remote | Small pre-interview challenge on github + discussion face to face in person or via video
-- [Fitbot](https://thefitbot.com/careers.html) | Boulder, CO | Pairing & writing code with the founders for a few hours
 - [Flatfox](https://flatfox.ch) | Zurich, Switzerland | Informal conversation to check mutual fit, small (4h) take-home assignment, discussion in team
 - [Flower Labs](https://flower.ai) | Cambridge, UK; Berlin, Germany; Remote | Reach out to us by email or on Slack with your CV.
 You'll receive a written interview which should take 15min to 30min to complete, after which we'll schedule at most 2x technical video interviews with a potential take-home assignment in between.
 Alternatively, you share the Open-Source code you have written so we can discuss that.
 - [Fluidly](https://fluidly.com) | London, UK | Casual 30min phone call. ~1hr take home tech exercise (not pass or fail).
 1 stage onsite interview - discussion about experience, 1 hour pair programming on the real code base, then your turn to interview us!